mcci-usb/COLLECTION-cricket-ui/README.md

 <strong>On Windows:</strong>

-Create a release directory with release version `cricket-<ver tag>-windows-installer`
+Create a release directory with release version `MCCI-Cricket-UI-<ver tag>-Windows-Installer`

-Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-windows-installer.zip`.
+Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `MCCI-Cricket-UI-<ver tag>-Windows-Installer.zip`.

 The Application Installer must be digitally signed before it can be deployed.

 <strong>On Linux:</strong>

-Create a release directory with release version `cricket-<ver tag>-linux-installer.deb`
+Create a release directory with release version `MCCI-Cricket-UI-<ver tag>-Linux-Installer.deb`

-Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-linux-installer.deb.zip`.
+Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `MCCI-Cricket-UI-<ver tag>-Linux-Installer.tar.gz`.

 The Application Installer must be digitally signed before it can be deployed.

 <strong>On Raspberry Pi:</strong>

-Create a release directory with release version `cricket-<ver tag>-linux-installer.deb`
+Create a release directory with release version `MCCI-Cricket-UI-<ver tag>-Linux-Installer.deb`

-Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-arch64-linux-installer.deb.tar.gz`.
+Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `MCCI-Cricket-UI-<ver tag>-RPI-Linux-aarch64-Installer.tar.gz`.

 The Application Installer must be digitally signed before it can be deployed.

 <strong>On Mac:</strong>

-Create a release directory with release version `cricket-<ver tag>-mac-installer.pkg`.
+Create a release directory with release version `MCCI-Cricket-UI-<ver tag>-Mac-Installer.pkg`.

-Move the App Installer 'UI3141-3201-Installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-mac-installer.pkg.zip`.
+Move the App Installer 'UI3141-3201-Installer' into the release directory and zip (compress) it, the name of zipped folder should be `MCCI-Cricket-UI-<ver tag>-Mac-Installer.pkg.zip`.

 The Mac application and the Application Installer must be signed and notarized before it can be deployed.